Eschatologue/CM_wiki/docs/gameplay/combat/damage-healing.md

 #### Short Rest

-During a short rest (at least 1 hour), characters can spend Hit Dice to regain HP.
+During a Short Rest (at least 1 hour), characters can spend Hit Dice to regain HP.
 Roll the Hit Dice and add the character's Constitution modifier for each die rolled.

 **Example:** A level 5 wizard can roll up to 5d6 (wizard Hit Die) and add their Constitution modifier to each roll to regain HP.

 #### Long Rest

-During a long rest (at least 8 hours), characters regain all lost HP and up to half of their maximum Hit Dice.
+During a Long Rest (at least 8 hours), characters regain all lost HP and up to half of their maximum Hit Dice.